Jon Roberts: Introduction to the Medellín Cartel

 As demand for cocaine increased, Roberts found his Cuban suppliers unable to meet his demand.
-Through Roberts' girlfriend, he met Mickey Munday.
-Munday was a trafficker who introduced Roberts to Medellín agent Rafael "Rafa" Cardona Salazar.
-At first, Munday was apprehensive of Roberts, who had driven up in a black Mercedes Benz, which Munday described as having "drug dealer written all over it".
+Through Roberts' girlfriend, Toni Mooney (aka Toni Moon, a model and aspiring actress), he met Mickey Munday.
+Munday was a trafficker who introduced Roberts to Medellín agent Rafael Cardona Salazar.
+At first, Munday was apprehensive of Roberts, who had driven up in a black Mercedes-Benz, which Munday described as having "drug dealer written all over it".
 He also stated that Roberts' flashy car and flamboyant lifestyle made Roberts look like "someone I wanted nothing to do with".

 Nevertheless, Roberts and Munday began working under the supervision of Max Mermelstein, who had an agreement with Salazar to manage the transportation of cocaine from Colombia to Miami.
 He then oversaw the delivery of the loads to cartel safehouses in the Miami area.
 Roberts was able to increase his monthly cocaine business through this direct connection.
 Mermelstein and Munday established the routes for trips to Colombia, using boats, tow truck companies, safehouses, and airstrips, thereby setting up an effective transportation route for the cartel.
 Roberts claims to have made over $100 million USD dealing cocaine during this period.
 He spent $50 million of that money on his extravagant lifestyle.
 In the book American Desperado, Roberts claims that he had $150 million in a Panamanian bank, over $50 million invested in real estate and businesses, as well as several million in cash hidden in various safe houses and hiding spaces.

-Horses
+Racehorses

 In American Desperado, Roberts describes: "After I made my first big score selling coke to Bernie Levine in California, Danny Mones told me racehorses were a good way to launder money."
 He and Danny Mones "started Mephisto Stables in 1977".

 In Chapter 62 of the book, Roberts recounts a variety of processes by which he used horses to launder money.
 Additionally, "[He] also learned how to fix races.
 There were many tricks."

 Also in chapter 62, Roberts describes another benefit to horses: "Dealing cocaine had promoted me into high society.
 Owning racehorses took me into the stratosphere."
-He recounts prominent people he met through his racehorse connections, such as "Judge Joe Johnson, who hosted horse auctions", and through him, "We got friendly with Cliff Perlman, who owned Caesar's Palace.
+He recounts prominent people he met through his racehorse connections, such as "Judge Joe Johnson, who hosted horse auctions", and through him, "We got friendly with Cliff Perlman, who owned Caesars Palace.
 When I'd go to Caesar's and get comped, everybody assumed it was because of my Mafia connections.
-No, I was connected to Caesar's Palace by a Kentucky judge."
+No, I was connected to Caesars Palace by a Kentucky judge."
 Through the same circle, "We ended up becoming friends with Al Tannenbaum and his girlfriend, Gloria.
 Al was a guy who'd made it big in stereos."

 He describes a particular horse in the epigraph to his book: